TmVukov/StarWars/README.md

 ## Info

-link to the project: https://starwars777.netlify.app
+Link to the project: https://starwars777.netlify.app